kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

    across Kubelet restarts.
 3. **Bypassing**: During Pod admission and teardown, Kubelet's DRA manager checks the claim's cached properties.
-If skipping is enabled for the driver under that claim, it bypasses driver registry lookup and the respective gRPC calls (`NodePrepareResources` or `NodeUnprepareResources`), allowing container startup/pod termination to proceed immediately.
+If skipping is enabled for the driver under that claim (meaning all allocated devices have the respective skip field explicitly set to `true` in the allocation result), it bypasses driver registry lookup and the respective gRPC calls (`NodePrepareResources` or `NodeUnprepareResources`), allowing container startup/pod termination to proceed immediately.
+If any device has a `nil` or `false` value, it defaults to `false` (do not skip).

 ### Test Plan